Untold stories & official histories of WW1

 - Facts and Files http://www.factsandfiles.com/

-The project is funded by the Europeana Foundation and by Europeana Awareness.
+The project was funded by the Europeana Foundation and by Europeana Awareness.

 The project extension in Germany - Europeana 1914-1918 - Erster Weltkrieg in Alltagsdokumenten - would like to express gratitude to everyone who allowed their images to be used on our website and in our publications: